 Hint: It involves hammers, nails and safety goggles.

 Come February, we have long forgotten gingerbread cookies and that creamy pumpkin pie that laid our tables over the winter holidays.
 We’ve said so long and found new love in all things chocolate.
-Besides, chocolate (well, dark chocolate) has been said to improve health and lower the risk of heart disease.
+Besides, chocolate (well, dark chocolate) has been said to improve health and lower the risk of heart disease and letting chocolate melt in your mouth can soothe coughing fits.